Analysing quantum systems with randomised measurements: Randomised measurements in a nutshell

 \subsection{Distributions of correlation functions}

 To understand the general concept of randomised measurements and the difference in observations for entangled and separable states, let us first consider a simple two-qubit example with generalisations and extensions being discussed in subsequent sections.
-Assume we are given two states, a pure product state $|{\psi_{\mathrm{prod}}}\rangle \equiv |{\phi^A}\rangle \otimes |{\phi^B}\rangle$, that we will choose as $\ket{00}$, and an ideal Bell state, say a singlet state $\ket{\psi^-}=(\ket{01}-\ket{10})/\sqrt{2}$, where we denote $\ket{0} = (1 \ 0)^\top$, $\ket{1} = (0 \ 1)^\top$, and abbreviate the tensor product as $\ket{xy} = \ket{x} \otimes \ket{y}$.
+Assume that we are given two states, a pure product state $|{\psi_{\mathrm{prod}}}\rangle \equiv |{\phi^A}\rangle \otimes |{\phi^B}\rangle$, that we will choose as $\ket{00}$, and an ideal Bell state, say a singlet state $\ket{\psi^-}=(\ket{01}-\ket{10})/\sqrt{2}$, where we denote $\ket{0} = (1 \ 0)^\top$, $\ket{1} = (0 \ 1)^\top$, and abbreviate the tensor product as $\ket{xy} = \ket{x} \otimes \ket{y}$.
 The state $\ket{\psi^-}$ does not admit a product form.
 In fact, this property is a general definition of entanglement for any bipartite pure state.
-The two introduced states are now subjected to locally fluctuating randomised measurements.
+The two introduced states are now subjected to local measurements with random settings.
 More precisely, many local projective measurements along randomly chosen measurement directions are performed such that a set of \textit{correlation values} of the outcomes is obtained.

 The \textit{correlation function} is a statistical parameter characterising the statistical dependence of the results and is given by the mean of their product.
 In a two-qubit experiment, where the $j$-th particle (for $j=1,2$) is measured in a setting represented by the normalised vector $\mathbf{u}_j$ on the Bloch sphere, with a binary measurement outcome $r_j = \pm 1$, the correlation function reads